Izbica massacre: War crime trials

 According to Sadik Xhemajli, a KLA fighter from Izbica who recorded the names of victims, 142 Kosovar Albanians from the village were killed between 28 March and 10 May 1999.
+Other KLA members that witnessed and documented the atrocities shared consistent figures between 144 and 147.
 In 2009, the ICTY ruled that at least 93 people were killed on 28 March, mostly male civilians between the ages of 60 and 70.